HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Packages required but not available: 'EBImage', 'HDF5Array', 'rhdf5'
+      installed size is  7.1Mb

-    Package suggested but not available for checking: ‘shinytest’
+      sub-directories of 1Mb or more:

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+        R     1.2Mb
-    manual.
+        doc   4.7Mb
     ```

 # CytoTree